XiaoChen1992/CPSCI-307/README.md

 ## Academic Integrity & Collaboration

 You should work on all assignments by yourself.
-You can discuss your assignments with me, your classmates, your friends, or other professors, but you are **NOT** allowed to use others' code or any code from the internet.
+You can discuss your assignments with me, your classmates, your friends, or other professors, but you are **NOT** allowed to use others' code.

 You can work on the final project on your own or team up with up to 3 students.
-If you choose to work in a team, your team must report each member's contribution in the final report.
+If you choose to work in a team, your team must report each member's contribution.
 I encourage all team members to join the entire project pipeline as much as possible, instead of each team member only being in charge of one part of the project.
 Here is an [example](https://github.com/XiaoChen1992/CPSCI-307/blob/main/project_example/contrbution.md).
-You should include this file in your own project, otherwise, each team member will lose 5% of project score.
-For example, if you final project's score is 90, because of missing file, the score will drop to $90\times0.95=85.5$
+You should include this file in your own project, otherwise, all team members will lose 5% of project score.
+For example, if your final project's score is 90, because of missing file, the score will drop to $90\times0.95=85.5$

 ### AI Policy